-- 24.1 - No. 1 August 1980 AO Lee Dipl Arch RIBA - No. 2 June 1985 AO Lee Dipl Arch RIBA - No. 3 June 1985 J B Kendall Dipl Arch RIBA - No. 4 February 1996 J B Kendall Dipl Arch RIBA - No. 5 March 2001 J B Kendall Dipl Arch RIBA - No. 6 April 2007 J B Kendall Dipl Arch RIBA - No. 7 April 2012 J B Kendall Dipl Arch RIBA i) The boiler house ceiling boarding has been removed as it contained 16.4 asbestos, leaving the roof structure exposed.
-The ceiling should be over boarded in fire resistance plasterboard, which would protect the roof structure and seal in the suspect boarding.
+- 24.1

+- No. 1 August 1980 AO Lee Dipl Arch RIBA

+- No. 2 June 1985 AO Lee Dipl Arch RIBA

+- No. 3 June 1985 J B Kendall Dipl Arch RIBA

+- No. 4 February 1996 J B Kendall Dipl Arch RIBA

+- No. 5 March 2001 J B Kendall Dipl Arch RIBA

+- No. 6 April 2007 J B Kendall Dipl Arch RIBA - No. 7 April 2012 J B Kendall Dipl Arch RIBA - No. 8 March 2018 J M White PG Dip Arch RIBA
-Recommendations item Urgent Works Requiring Immediate Attention: Category 1

-Indicative cost for the works in Category 1 would be £ 2,000 excluding VAT and fees.

-Work Recommended to be Carried Out During Next 12 Months: Category 2

-- ii) All rainwater gullies should be checked and cleared of debris annually 8.3 and grating or hinged/lockable covers installed to prevent unauthorised access - iii) It is recommended that manholes (no. 3) for soil drains are checked 8.5 annually and any defects reported for advice.
-Covers and frames should be cleaned and painted to prevent rusting and seizing. - iv) Sanctuary: The Sanctuary ceiling appears to be satisfactory although 10.2 there are a number of tiles damaged by water ingress which should be investigated.
+Recommendations Urgent Works Requiring Immediate Attention: Category 1 item i) The Vestry window has been broken by vandals, it is understood that the PCC are in discussions with a glazier to replace with toughened or laminated glass.
+7.3 ii) The gutter at the north west corner of the Vestry has sagged due to broken/missing brackets.
+These need to be replaced and gutter refixed and sealed.
+8.6 iii) The boiler house door has been replaced with a new fire door.
+However, the frame or door need to have intumescent straps installed.
+11.3 Indicative cost for the works in Category 1 would be £ 500 excluding VAT and fees.
+Work Recommended to be Carried Out During Next 12 Months: Category 2 iv) All windows have now been replaced with double glazed pvc frames.
+The Nave high level clerestory windows are in hardwood frames as they are structurally load bearing which support part of the high level roof over.
+These would benefit from redecoration.
+7.1 v) All rainwater gullies should be checked and cleared of debris annually and grating or hinged/lockable covers installed to prevent unauthorised access 8.3 vi) It is recommended that manholes (no. 3) for soil drains are checked annually, and any defects reported for advice.
+Covers and frames should be cleaned and painted to prevent rusting and seizing.
+8.5 vii) Sanctuary: The Sanctuary ceiling appears to be satisfactory although there are a number of tiles damaged by water ingress which should be investigated.
 The high level "clerestory" windows over the flat roof have been renewed and is double glazed and the bulkhead under these windows has been renewed with an insulated lining, however this shows significant signs of water marks from earlier water ingress which once dry should be replaced or repaired and redecorated.

-- v) The boiler house door is perforated with air grills from previous boiler 11.3 function.
-This door should now be replaced with a new fire doors the new boiler draws its air from the external airbricks. - vi) Heating is supplied to no. 5 fan convectors in the Nave and meeting 16.2 room.
-Radiators heat the toilet and Vestry.
-Pipework in the meeting room should be checked for full insulation cover. - vii) The new boiler has a pressure vessel in the boiler room and the older 16.3 header tank has been removed.
-The old overflow pipe should be removed and sealed up. - viii) The electrical distribution board was last serviced on 25th June 2013; 17.11 this should be repeated/retested before June 2018.
+One panel has been removed this should be replaced prior to redecoration.
+10.2 ix) Nave Roof: Felt flashings, which were partially dressed into the 5.2 chimneystack brickwork, previously caused leakage over a winter from snow and ice and have been temporally pointed in cement mortar.
+As the brick flue is no longer in use with a new powered horizontal flue at lower level, the flue above roof level could be removed to prevent future leakage.

-Indicative cost for the works in Category 2 would be £ 5,000 excluding VAT and fees.
+Indicative cost for the works in Category 2 would be £ 1,000 excluding VAT and fees.